Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Multi-UAV Network Model

 \section{Multi-UAV Network Model}

-As shown in Fig. \ref{fig:drone_coverage}, we consider a \MUS with $V$ ground users, $J$ UAVs as aerial base stations, and one or more nearby terrestrial base station (BS) via which the \MUS can communicate with outside world.
+As shown in Fig. \ref{fig:drone_coverage}, we consider a \MUS with $V$ ground users~\footnote{Since the goal of our work is to provide wireless coverage to ground users in rural areas, e.g. Internet of Things devices in farmlands, they are considered to be static or low mobility ground users.
+High mobility ground users is out of scope of this work and will be investigated as a part of future work.}, $J$ UAVs as aerial base stations, and one or more nearby terrestrial BS via which the \MUS can communicate with outside world.
 Denote $B$ as the set of terrestrial BSs in the area of operation.
 We assume that ground users and terrestrial BSs are located at the given locations on the horizontal plane (ground).
-For simplicity, let $V = V \cup B$ be the set of all ground users (including the terrestrial BSs) that are required to be covered by $J$ UAVs deployed in the region of interest.
+For simplicity, let $V = V \cup B$ be the set of all ground users (including the terrestrial BSs)\footnote{As we focus on the deployment and coverage of UAV network, essentially, UAVs need to cover both the ground users and BSs (i.e., BS can be assumed as a ``ground user'' in the UAV network.)} that are required to be covered by $J$ UAVs deployed in the region of interest.

 Note that both the height and horizontal distance of a UAV towards ground users significantly impact the channel conditions of the access link.
 On the other hand, all ground users need to communicate with each other (or to the remote server) via the backhauls between UAVs, which requires that all UAVs keep connectivity with each other.
 Thus, UAVs should be deployed close enough to each other to ensure the channel condition threshold of the UAV-UAV backhaul links.
 As a result, both the (UAV-ground user) access link and (UAV-UAV) backhaul link are taken into account in the \MUS to provide seamless coverage for all ground users.